arohacs/python-manage-ssh-users/README.md

 ## Installing python

-Python can be downloaded and installed via: https://www.python.org/downloads/ Before deciding to install from source, please not that  many operating systems already have python installed by default, e.g.
+Python can be downloaded and installed via: https://www.python.org/downloads/ Before deciding to install from source, please note that many operating systems already have python installed by default, e.g.
 Mac OS X (BSD Unix based)
 Different varieties of linux OS